justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > The Firebrand is a sentient, chaotic neutral longsword with an Intelligence of 6, a Wisdom of 10, and a Charisma of 14.
 It can see and hear out to a range of 60 feet.
 The sword can communicate telepathically through images and emotions.
 It expresses satisfaction when things burn and is frustrated when flames are quenched.
 >
 > Attacks with this weapon deal +1 fire damage.
-The blade emits bright light out twenty feet and dim light twenty feet further while unsheathed.
+The blade emits bright light out 20 feet and dim light 20 feet further while unsheathed.
 Flammable objects that touch the sword ignite, provided that they aren't being worn or carried.

 {: .mundane-item}
 > **Ice Splitter**
 >
 > *Battleaxe, uncommon*
 >
 > The Ice Splitter is a sentient, chaotic neutral battleaxe with an Intelligence of 6, a Wisdom of 10, and a Charisma of 14.
 It can see and hear out to a range of 60 feet.
 The axe can communicate telepathically through images and emotions.
-It takes satisfaction in splitting things apart and is frustrated by pacifism.
+It takes satisfaction in destruction and is frustrated by pacifism.
 >
 > Attacks with this weapon deal +1 cold damage.
-The wielder of this axe is under the effects of the _Water Walk_ spell, with a small sheet of ice forming under their feet.
+The wielder of this axe can walk on water, with a small sheet of ice forming under their feet.
 When the axehead comes into contact with water, it begins generating ice at a rate of 1 cubic foot per minute, to a maximum of five cubic feet.

 {: .mundane-item}
 > **Hallow**